catalyst-cooperative/resume-pandoc/src/zane-selvans.md

 - Developed an open source data processing pipeline to supply analysis-ready US energy system data to researchers, NGOs, policymakers, and small businesses.
 - Designed databases and data warehouses for distributing open energy system data.
 - Managed software and data releases, automated raw data archiving processes, software testing, and platform deployment.
-- Led grant writing efforts securing over $700,000 of private foundation support for open energy system data integration.
+- Led grant writing efforts securing over $1,000,000 of public and private foundation support for open energy system data integration.
+- Represented Catalyst in the U.S. National Science Foundation's I-Corps entrepreneurial training program.
 - Integrated decades of energy system data collected by US government agencies including FERC, EIA, and EPA for publication as freely available, analysis-ready data products.
 - Used machine learning techniques to link related power plant records across decades of FERC Form 1 data.
 - Built a tool to convert FERC data distributed using an obsolete binary database format into SQLite for improved accessibility and interoperability.